 Moving to the cloud!
 Let me be a little more precise and say moving to the public cloud.
-This concept has really been embraced and thrives in the consumer area but will this concept really take off in the corporate world and really should it?
-One of the main concepts of virtualization, in the beginning, was the ability to consolidate physical systems into a virtual environment to shrink the overall foot print size as well as being able to take advantage and use all available compute resources available in a physical server and having centralized control of the compute, storage and networking resources.
+This concept has really been embraced and thrives in the consumer market, but will this concept really take off in the corporate world, and really, should it?
+One of the main concepts of virtualization, in the beginning, was the ability to consolidate physical systems into a virtual environment to shrink the overall footprint, as well as to be able to take advantage of and use all available compute resources in a physical server, and to have centralized control of the computer, storage, and networking resources.
 Continue reading Moving to the Cloud!